adunainigo/Masters_Thesis/README.md

 3.- **Modelling**: Two segmentation models are trained using U-Net [U-Net Model](https://github.com/zhixuhao/unet.git) and Mask R-CNN architectures.
 A Region of Interest (ROI) filtering block with HSV filtering and contour analysis is applied, followed by a final filtering block comparing features to those in a healthy (non-corrupted) dataset.
 The (x,y,z) positions of pieces in the working range are transformed to the robot frame using either transformation matrices from the calibration process or an end-to-end MLP model.

-4.- **Evaluation**: Performance is assessed by corrupting images with various corruptions and adjusting image sizes.
+4.- **Evaluation**: Performance is assessed by corrupting images with various corruptions using [Imagenet-C](https://github.com/hendrycks/robustness.git) as a benchmark.
+Some functions have been modified since in this repository the filters are fixed to an image size of 64x64 px.
 The metrics used for evaluation are dice score and accuracy.

 | File Name | Content |
 |-----------|---------|